shobhitmehro/ImprovAI/README.md

 # **ImprovAI**

-ImprovAI is a ml application designed to generate jazz melodies.
-It uses a LSTM model to generate improvisation lines.
+ImprovAI is a web app that uses an LSTM model to generate jazz improvisations.

 ## Technologies
 * Frontend: React